-After arriving at Vostok on 11/29, the equipment for the trip to Pole was selected and serviced.
-The 16-man team left Vostok on 12/8.
-They stopped for seismic readings every 125 miles and arrived at Pole on 12/26.
-In addition to the seismic work at Pole, they also drove their vehicles "around the world" (circling the ring of 55-gallon drums) in 15 minutes, for which they were given special certificates.
-The group departed on 12/29 and reached Vostok on 1/8, from where the party was flown out to Mirny.
+After arriving at Vostok on 29 November, the equipment for the trip to Pole was selected and serviced.
+The 16-man team, led by Alexander G. Dralkin, left Vostok on 8 December.
+They stopped for seismic readings every 125 miles and arrived at Pole on 26 December.
+Upon arrival they asked to see a Western, so they were shown Hondo starring John Wayne.
+In addition to their seismic work at Pole, they also drove their vehicles "around the world" (circling the ring of 55-gallon drums) in 15 minutes, for which they were given special certificates.
+The group departed on the 29th and reached Vostok on 8 January, from where the party was flown out to Mirny.

 [Source and credit for Pole photo: Soviet Geographical Explorations and Discoveries, by N. A. Gvozdetsky; English translation by Anatoly Bratov, 1974.
 And thanks to Alex Zaitzev for the book!]